William Greene (economist)

 William H. Greene (born January 16, 1951) is an American economist.
-He is the Robert Stansky Professor of Economics and Statistics at Stern School of Business at New York University.
+He was formerly the Robert Stansky Professor of Economics and Statistics at Stern School of Business at New York University.
+Greene is currently a professor of economics at the University of South Florida.

+Biography

 In 1972, Greene graduated with a Bachelor of Science in business administration from Ohio State University.
 He also earned a master's degree (1974) and a Ph.D.
 (1976) in econometrics from the University of Wisconsin–Madison.

 Before accepting his position in NYU, Greene worked as a consultant for the Civil Aeronautics Board in Washington, D.C.

 Greene is the author of a popular graduate-level econometrics textbook: Econometric Analysis, which has run to 8th edition as of 2017.
 He is the founding editor-in-chief of Foundations and Trends in Econometrics journal.